longmach/IMDB_scraper/README.md

 # IMDB_scraper
-IMDB scraper, a microservice, that can be connected through python socket to search for TV series's espisode information on IMDB
+IMDB scraper, a microservice, that can be connected through python socket to search for TV series’ episode information on IMDB

 Introduction